-While her companion was conversing with the Father, the young thing at every turn was espying him compellingly.
-He saw her enamored eyes enlarge as though to accommodate his admiring stare fixed on her.
+While her companion was conversing with the Father, the young thing was espying him compellingly at every turn.
+He saw her enamoured eyes enlarge as though to accommodate his admiring stare fixed on her.
 On occasion, when she intruded into the ongoing conversation, his ears danced to the tune of her soothing tone in Malayalam that was alien to him.

 When the train halted at some station requiring the unionist to alight, the girls grabbed the space thus created with great relish.
 But having lost her senses in the ecstasy of their mutual attraction, she kept mum while her friend blabbered.
 After a while, as her friend got up to leave, the charmer too stood up as if in a reflex action.
 However, having come back to her senses, she let her friend go out of the setting while she stayed back as if to prolong the event to savour more of it.

-To forestall an inquisition, he then initiated a discussion on Gibbon’s views on the growth of the Christianity.
-Oh, how the Father found that enthusing that spared her an explanation!
+To forestall an inquisition, he then initiated a discussion on Gibbon’s thesis on the growth of the Christianity.
+What with the Father finding that enthusing, she was spared of an explanation!
 Having diverted the Father’s mind to his favorite subject, he tried to take stock of the state of her mind.
 He found her blue in the face as she sweated in her palms.
 Seeing her thus, he cursed himself for being the cause of her fright.
 So as to alleviate her plight, he reached for his notebook and scribbled his sorriness, and gestured for her forgiveness, and seemingly feeling his impulse, even in her nonplussed state, she glanced at his message only to ignore him thereafter.

 Soon she left, still dazed, and he remained remorseful and too perplexed to follow her to apologize for his rashness but when he recovered from the shock of her hurt, he ventured through the vestibules to locate her on the moving train.
 As he sighted her, at long last, still in a state of shock, his heart sank into the depths of agony.
 He got vexed even more as he found her pixilated in spite of all those apologetic gestures he came up with to soothe her soul.
 Her indifference made him feel worse for her sake.
-Feeling wretched himself, he thought only his love could alleviate her hurt and their souls couldn’t be solaced but in their embrace.
-Oh, how was he to convince her about that!
+Feeling wretched himself, he thought only his love could address her hurt and their souls would be solaced but in their embrace.
+But how were he to convince her about that?
 Where was the privacy to pressure her into a love saving embrace?

 Not to embarrass her further with his forthrightness, he sauntered in the aisle to attract her attention.
 As she failed to yield, he riveted near her to make her relent.
 At length, as though responding to his body language, she looked at him with a vacant look that suggested all was over between them.
 So as not to compound her misery with his embarrassing presence, he left her with a heavy heart.